riganti/dotvvm-docs/Pages/concepts/server-side-rendering.md

-# Server-Side HTML Generation and SEO
+# Server-side rendering

 DotVVM uses Knockout JS to create the MVVM experience, but that doesn't have to make your site SEO-unfriendly.
 The important DotVVM controls support server-side rendering which can make the data in the page indexable even if the search engine doesn't evaluate scripts.

-## Server-Side Rendering
+## RenderSettings.Mode property

 You can use the `RenderSettings.Mode` property on HTML elements and most of the DotVVM controls.